Beckenham - Kenwick - Langford

 What has been the trend in development approvals over the past five years in the Beckenham - Kenwick - Langford SA2?

-Looking at development activity over the past five years, the Beckenham - Kenwick - Langford SA2's approval levels have been significantly above the yearly average of 111, indicating strong recent growth in development activity.
+Looking at development activity over the past five years, the Beckenham - Kenwick - Langford SA2's approval levels have been slightly above the yearly average of 111, showing modest growth in recent years.

 How many dwellings will be needed to accommodate future population growth in the Beckenham - Kenwick - Langford SA2?